jayjaybillings/parsers/README.md

-# Fire Framework
+# Parsers

-Fire is a framework for modeling and simulation.
-It includes various reusable tools and utilities for solving computational physics problems.
-This includes
-* parsers
-* steppers
-* solvers
-* a finite element library

-It also includes domain-specific classes and tools for
-* kinetic rate theory calculations in nuclear astrophysics
-* heat conduction and diffusion
-* sintering
-* welding
+Parsers is a simple set of file parsing utilities for scientific libraries.

 ## Documentation

-Documentation in Fire is generated via Doxygen by running "make doc" during the build.
-The documentation is viewable [online](http://www.jayjaybillings.com/fire).
-The full API documentation is available at [the API reference page](http://www.jayjaybillings.com/fire/api/html/).
+Documentation in Parsers is generated via Doxygen by running "make doc" during the build.

 You can run "make doc" from build directory to generate the API documentation.
 Doxygen handles most of the required documentation without developer intervention.
 This means that in some cases there may be classes that seem to